-Revisional Surgery Checklist
+Revisional Bariatric Surgery

 Revisional surgery is becoming more and more common with approximately 10-15% of bariatric operations now involving some type of revisional surgery.
-Older operations such as Gastric Banding have gone out of favor and been replaced with new more effective procedures such as the Gastric Sleeve.
-Other factors responsible for weight regain are non-adherence to dietary plan, lack of sufficient exercise, stretching and dilatation of the upper gastric pouch, and development of an abnormal connection between the upper and the lower gastric pouches.
+Older operations such as Gastric Banding have gone out of favor and have been replaced with new more effective procedures such as the Gastric Sleeve.
+Other factors responsible for weight regain are non-adherence to the dietary plan, lack of sufficient exercise, stretching and dilatation of the upper gastric pouch, and development of an abnormal connection between the upper and the lower gastric pouches.

-- For those with a Gastric Band: Either a Gastric Sleeve or Gastric Bypass would be excellent revision for you.
+- For those with a Gastric Band: Either a Gastric Sleeve or Gastric Bypass would be an excellent revision for you.

 - Finally, if you have a Gastric Bypass: We can consider a “lengthening” procedure.
 We take part of the intestine and move it further down to increase the benefit you are receiving from the malabsorption.